starbeamjs/starbeam/docs/INVARIANTS.md

 bumps the revision immediately; downstream `CachedFormula`s see the new revision the next time they're read.

-"Atomic" here means one cell's value changes as a single operation.
-For structured state that needs finer granularity, use reactive collections (which have their own per-key markers) or compose multiple cells.

 ---

 ## 9. `Formula` and `CachedFormula` are distinct primitives